Certification Bundle Flyer (Information on two great certification bundles specially priced for SkillsUSA members)

 Learn more about CareerSafe or buy program vouchers for the course.
 The CareerSafe OSHA 10-hour course costs $32 per student.

-SkillsUSA strives to be the Workplace Learning Experiences leader within career and technical education by serving as the premier intermediary for students, educators and industry partners through the provision of reputable professional development, industry-informed credentialing opportunities, and innovative data collection.
-SkillsUSA Workplace Learning Experiences will define and provide high-quality engagement across the Career Development Continuum.
+SkillsUSA strives to be the Work-Based Learning Experiences leader within career and technical education by serving as the premier intermediary for students, educators and industry partners through the provision of reputable professional development, industry-informed credentialing opportunities, and innovative data collection.
+SkillsUSA Work-Based Learning Experiences will define and provide high-quality engagement across the Career Development Continuum.

-Click on the squares to explore Workplace Learning Experiences
+Click on the squares to explore Work-Based Learning Experiences

 Students participating in Paid, Program Aligned Work Placements have been placed at a work-site with an industry partner closely aligned to the program of study in which the student participates.
 Additionally, the student receives compensation for their work.
 While these placements will typically provide students with course credit, it is not required.
 Paid, Program Aligned Work Placements are considered to be a part of the SkillsUSA Workplace Learning Continuum.